uwescience/myria-website/docs/myria-ec2.markdown

    If your control machine is a Mac, the preferred way of installation is via pip.
 [Install via pip]( http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip).

 *  __AWS account information__
    Ansible provides a number of core modules for AWS.
 We use several of these modules to setup MyriaX on AWS.
-The requirments for this are minimal.
+The requirements for this are minimal.
    Authentication with the AWS-related modules is handled by either specifying your access and secret key as ENV variables or module arguments.
 You need access key ID and secret for AWS.
 Here is a [link to AWS documentation](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html), on how to get the access key and secret.
 Once you have these values, set them up as ENV variables:

     ```